Claudio Lippi

 Claudio Lippi (born 3 June 1945) is an Italian television presenter, actor and singer.

 Life and career

-Born in Milan, Lippi started his career in 1964 as a singer, obtaining his mayor success with the song "Per ognuno c'è qualcuno".
-He later attempted without success to launch his own record label, "Disco Azzurro".
+Born in Milan, Lippi started his career in 1964 as a singer, achieving his greatest success with the song "Per ognuno c'è qualcuno".
+He later attempted without success to launch his own record label, Disco Azzurro.

-Entered in RAI, after hosting several programs for children, Lippi achieved his first success in 1974 with the variety show Tanto Piacere.
+After joining RAI, Lippi initially hosted several children's programs, before achieving his first major success in 1974 with the variety show Tanto Piacere.

-He later hosted several successful TV-programs, notably Il pranzo è servito, Mai dire goal, Buona Domenica.
+He later hosted numerous successful shows, notably Il pranzo è servito, Mai dire Gol, and Buona Domenica.

+He was a judge on the first five seasons of the RAI programme Tale e quale show, the Italian adaptation of Your Face Sounds Familiar.

-He had a daughter (Lenni) by the actress Laura Belli.
+Lippi had a daughter, Lenni, with actress Laura Belli.